 What Are Custom Ear Impressions Made Of?

 Custom Ear Impressions are generally made from one of three materials: acrylic, vinyl or silicone.
-Each has their pros and cons.
+Each has its pros and cons.

 Silicone molds are the softest of all varieties.
 They are extremely flexible and comfortable, provide a tight seal for excellent sound quality and protection, and are very durable.
 They maintain their shape and size over time and are available in a variety of bright colors and designs, as well as flesh-colored tones.